firozkhan18/technologies-notes/FAQ-React-300.md

 this.setState({ message: 'Hello World' });
 Note: You can directly assign to the state object either in constructor or using latest javascript's class field declaration syntax.

+**Reason:** Directly modifying state bypasses React’s state management and lifecycle methods, which can lead to unpredictable behavior and rendering issues.
+Always use `setState()` or `useState()` for updates.

 **[⬆ Back to Top](#table-of-contents)**

 ## What is the purpose of callback function as an argument of setState()?